davidpalves/portscanner/readme.md

 # Port Scanner

-This is only for educational purposes use it on your own risk
+This is only for educational purposes use it on your own risk.

 ## install all dependencies using
 ```